Qualifications & Learning Outcomes

 As a graduate, you will be qualified to pursue doctoral studies or employment with national and international governmental and non-governmental institutions dealing with migration, intercultural competence, and education, namely intersecting with development issues and/or gender issues.

 Since 2011, the programme runs under the European label of excellence, Erasmus Mundus.
 It is fully accredited and graduates will be awarded a joint degree by the seven EMMIR partner universities.
-By the end of 2017, five cohorts have graduated with a success rate of nearly 100%.
+By the end of 2021, nine cohorts have graduated with a success rate of nearly 100%.

 EMMIR embraces a broad understanding of migration and, consequently, of migration studies.
 Considering migration a cross-cutting research subject relevant in a range of different disciplines, the programme welcomes applicants from the social sciences and cultural studies, but also from educational sciences, linguistics, development studies, history, economics, law and journalism.
 This, then, has considerable implications for the programme’s teaching approach and learning methods.